 By Bruce Cyburt, Senior Design Engineer | March 26, 2018

-The Internet Protocol (IP) and Ethernet Addressing
+Internet Protocol & Ethernet Addressing

 For any network, its “protocols” refer to the various rules its network devices use when they communicate over the network.
 You can view your own network and the internet as a collection of protocols for accomplishing network services/tasks.
 One key protocol is the Internet Protocol (IP).
 IP governs the rules for addressing network messages and exchanging message packets.
-It operates by placing messages/data into frames that include both destination and return addresses, and sending them along an IP network where they can be routed among many possible destinations, and in packets for traversing across many networks, but will ultimately be delivered to the right address.
+It operates by placing messages/data into frames that include both destination and return addresses.
+The IP then sends them along an IP network, where they can be routed among many possible destinations, and in packets for traversing across many networks; but will ultimately be delivered to the right address.

-The most widely supported IPv4 addresses are made up of four octets (four groups of 8 bits), where each octet has an integer value between 0 and 255 (00-FF Hexadecimal), allowing IPv4 to support up to 4.3 billion unique numeric addresses (232-2=4,294,967,296 addresses).
-You will see IPv4 addresses commonly expressed as a series of four integers from 0 to 255 with a period places between them and this format is referred to as dotted-decimal (like 184.108.40.206).
-A numeric IPv4 address like this is behind every web address name that you commonly use when you surf the internet.
-Every Ethernet device has an IP address assigned to it either manually, or automatically as part of connecting to a network, and the IP address serves as both a host or network interface ID, and a host/node location address (more on this later).
+The most widely supported IPv4 addresses are made up of four octets (four groups of 8 bits).
+Each octet has an integer value between 0 and 255 (00-FF Hexadecimal), allowing IPv4 to support up to 4.3 billion unique numeric addresses (232-2=4,294,967,296 addresses).
+You will see IPv4 addresses commonly expressed as a series of four integers from 0 to 255 with a period placed between them.
+This format is referred to as dotted-decimal (like 184.108.40.206).
+A numeric IPv4 address like this is behind every web address name commonly used when surfing the internet.
+Every Ethernet device has an IP address assigned to it; either manually, or automatically, as part of connecting to a network.
+The IP address serves as both a host or network interface ID, and a host/node location address (more on this later).
 Each node of a sub-network can only communicate directly with another node in its own address space (its own subnet).

 While IP is the only addressing protocol used by Ethernet, Ethernet networks use two types of data transmission: TCP and UDP.
 Briefly, TCP refers to Transmission Control Protocol, and UDP refers to User Datagram Protocol.
 Contrasting the two, TCP is connection-oriented and first seeks to establish the connection, then transmits the data bi-directionally.
 UDP is simpler and connectionless — it just sends the data without first establishing a connection.
 The combination TCP/IP denotes the Transmission Control Protocol/Internet Protocol, while UDP/IP denotes User-Datagram Protocol/Internet Protocol.
 But for Ethernet, each of these protocols represent larger suites of communication protocols or stacks of protocols that define the details of how data is sent and received through inter-connected Ethernet devices such as: adapters, hubs, switches, gateways, and routers.

 The Dynamic Host Configuration Protocol (DHCP) is a method used to automatically assign temporary IP addresses to devices as needed.
 A device set to obtain its IP address automatically via DHCP looks up the LAN DHCP server and requests an IP address when connected.
 The DHCP server maintains a “pool” or range of IP addresses that are dynamically assigned and recycled as needed.
 If the DHCP server has an address available, it assigns it to the device on a temporary basis.
 If the server checks its supply and none are available, it returns a busy signal to the client to try again later.
-The DHCP server itself can be a separate piece of hardware on large corporate networks, but its function is normally built into the small routers used by home networks.
-Most home routers want to control address assignment to LAN devices via their DHCP, and require that the LAN devices are setup to obtain their IP address via DHCP when connected.
+The DHCP server itself can be a separate piece of hardware on large corporate networks.
+However, its function is normally built into the small routers used by home networks.
+Most home routers want to control address assignment to LAN devices via their DHCP.
+They require that the LAN devices are set up to obtain their IP address via DHCP when connected.

-The Transmission Control Protocol (TCP)
+Transmission Control Protocol